-REDISCOVER AWE IN THE OTWAYSby GREAT OCEAN ROAD
+REDISCOVER AWE & WAKE UP TO THE OTWAYSby GREAT OCEAN ROAD

 A weekend of fresh air, mother nature at her finest and fulfilling wanderlust right at your back door.
 Welcome back to the Otways.

 This is where you have the open space to explore magnificent wonders during the day and enjoy local produce and wine whilst your weary head rests in some of the most stunning accommodation options.

 Do not be fooled by the quaint size of the town Forrest, this little gem has you spoiled for choice with mountain bike trails spanning over 60km from easy to difficult rides.
 You will be riding through eucalypt forests, fern gullies with some spectacular spots to stop and take in the view.

 Just under 5km round trip walk, the tranquil surroundings of Lake Elizabeth has the calming waters featuring magnificent petrified trunks of mountain ash surging from the depths of the lake.
 And after all this exploring, head into the township and be rewarded with one of the many artisan food establishments.
 Take your pick of delicious gourmet produce and fresh local coffee at Forrest General Store, a refreshing locally made beer or share plate of fuelling food at Forrest Brewing Company or the fine sweet and savoury delicacies at Platypi Chocolates.

 Heading deep into the Otways for some more adventure brings us to Otway Fly Treetop Adventures.
 Here you can be as radical as you please.
 All ages can enjoy the rainforest walk in the treetops with a birds-eye view of the forest, or those looking for for something more adrenaline pumping can zip-line their way high above through the magnificent forest.